Technical Info

 PETSCII format (.PET)

-The PETSCII format was designed for exchanging PETSCII graphics between graphic editors, such as Marq’s PETSCII Editor (November 2020 Edition), and the C64 Raster Effect Editor.
+I introduced the PETSCII format for exchanging PETSCII graphics between graphic editors, such as Marq’s PETSCII Editor (November 2020 Edition), and the C64 Raster Effect Editor.

 Specification: